tryton/tryton/doc/index.rst

 Account Type
 ************

-The Account Type Model define the structure of the accounting reports:
+The Account Type Model defines the structure of the accounting
+reports:

 - Income Statement: A checkbox that tells if accounts of this type must appear at the top level of the Income Statement report.